 Much like geese, starling poop can quickly turn your yard into a Slip ’N Slide.
-The droppings are also highly acidic, which can mess with soil quality, damage car paint, cause staining to decks, degrade masonry, and tends to appear in abundance due to how many starlings tend to flock together at any given time.
+The droppings are also highly acidic, which can mess with soil quality, damage car paint, cause staining to decks, degrade masonry, and usually appears in abundance due to how many starlings tend to flock together at any given time.

 In some cases, the amount of poop is so extensive that professional cleaning is required.

 Beyond issues to human structures and general health and safety risks, these birds also create environmental issues.

 Perhaps one of the greatest concerns is that European starlings are highly adaptable, making them capable of out-competing native birds.
 Even worse, they sometimes prey on native wildlife.
 As a result, several species have become endangered where starlings gather.

 Starlings can tear holes throughout your lawn in search of food (not to mention the aforementioned poop issue).
 They’ll ravage plants that have gone to seed, munch on seedlings, and are known to destroy vegetable gardens.

 They’re especially brutal against grain crops, vineyards, and cherry orchards.
 This behavior results in huge agricultural losses each year.